bluline.gif (3534 bytes)

 The funeral services will be conducted Wednesday afternoon at 1:30 o’clock at Grace Reformed church.

-An obituary appeared in the newspaper regarding Lavina’s funeral.
-It read:
+An obituary appeared in the newspaper regarding Lavina's funeral.
+(See Find A Grave for Lavina's memorial) It read:

 OBITUARY